 A baby should sleep on his or her back if at all possible.
 Studies show clearly that the risk of sudden infant death syndrome (SIDS) is greatly reduced that way.
-But are there any disadvantages with this?
-And what if your baby refuses?

-Questions on Baby Back Sleeping
+Top Questions on Baby Back Sleeping

 My baby refuses to sleep on back?